GallowayLabMIT/protocols/docs/training/onboarding/software_tips_and_tricks.rst

      :align: center

 2. **Notes**:  When you add notes through the sidebar, they become fully searchable!
 You can also embed images and other content within notes.
-This is particularly helpful for summarizing papers; I use the following note template:
+This is particularly helpful for summarizing papers.
+A template for notes might look like the following:
    ::

-        Top line summary:
+        One-sentence summary:

-        What they did/highlights:
+        Highlights/claims:

-        Why do we care:
+        Relevance:

         Limitations: